scenehubwebmaster-design/storycraft/README.md

-# StoryCraftThis is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app).
+# StoryCraft

 An AI-powered story creation platform that helps writers craft thoughtful and robust stories.
-Whether you're drafting a novel or planning a Dungeons and Dragons campaign, StoryCraft leverages multiple LLM providers (Google, Claude, OpenAI) to help you generate beautiful and rich characters, plots, scenes, chapters, lore, and worlds.## Getting Started
+Whether you're drafting a novel or planning a Dungeons and Dragons campaign, StoryCraft leverages multiple LLM providers (Google Gemini, Claude, OpenAI, Groq) to help you generate beautiful and rich characters, plots, scenes, chapters, lore, and worlds.

 ## 🏗️ Monorepo StructureFirst, run the development server: